gotdibbs/Dynamics-365-Toolkit/chromeExtension/README.md

 1. Clone this repository
 2. Open the repository in Visual Studio Code
 3. `cd` to `chromeExtensions`
+4. Copy `.env.example` to `.env`
-4. Run `yarn install`
+5. Run `yarn install`
-5. Run `yarn dev` after making changes
+6. Run `yarn dev` after making changes
-6. Load the extension, unpacked, into Chrome:
+7. Load the extension, unpacked, into Chrome:
  - Open Chrome
  - Navigate to `chrome://extensions/`
  - Toggle on `Developer mode`